- Network virtualization—for KVM and VMware; part of the IBM Software Defined Network (SDN) product family

 - Uses clustering and high availability technology for redundancy and failover

-- RESTful API for third party management application integration
+- APIs for third-party management application integration

 - Supports network policies for virtual switches